 novel-in-flash about the opioid epidemic.
 His debut short story collection, Ambushing the Void, to be released in May 2020, is his first book.
 Ominem unius libri timeo.

 In 2017, James earned his Ph.D. from Lehigh University, where he completed his dissertation entitled “ ‘A Psychiatrist is the God of Our Age’: Contemporary American Fiction and the Postmodern Critique of Psychiatry.”
 His research and teaching interests include:

 - the digital humanities

 - creative writing

 - disability studies

-Currently, James is a Visting Instructor of English and Digital Teaching Fellow at the University of South Florida-Tampa, where he teaches literature, technical writing, and professional writing.
+Currently, James is a Visiting Instructor of English and Digital Teaching Fellow at the University of South Florida-Tampa, where he teaches literature, technical writing, and professional writing.
 He is also chair of the department’s Digital Humanities Professionalization Colloquium, and an enthusiastic supporter of the MFA program.
-In his free time, he is working on a novel about the Florida opioid epidemic, expanding his dissertation into a book-length project, and teaching at community literary and writing events in St. Petersburg, FL.
+He also teaches Writing at Ringling College of Art+Design.
+He is Flash Fiction editor at Barren Magazine.
+In his free time, he is working on a novella-in-flash, The Florida Shuffle: My Summer in Rat Park, expanding his dissertation into a book-length project about psychiatry and addictionology (tl; dr), and teaching at community literary and writing events in St. Petersburg, FL.
 He can be reached at firstname.lastname@example.org and followed @jamestmcadams.